 - Rather than compliment their physique, compliment their character.
 Tell them when you notice them being generous, funny, kind, gentle, or strong.

-- Ask them what they like for dinner, then make plans either to go somewhere that food is served or make it for them.
+- Ask them what they like for dinner, then make plans either to go to a place where that food is served or make it for them.

 - Take some days off of texting to give the other person some space.
 This lets them know you can exist without them.